History of Haiti: United States occupation (1915–1934)

-In 1915 the United States, responding to complaints to President Woodrow Wilson from American banks to which Haiti was deeply in debt, occupied the country.
+In 1915, after seven Haitian presidents had been violently deposed via assassination or coup d'état between 1911 and 1914, the United States responded to fears of undue German influence in the region as well as complaints to President Woodrow Wilson from American banks to which Haiti was deeply in debt, and occupied the country.
 The occupation of Haiti lasted until 1934.
 The US occupation was resented by Haitians as a loss of sovereignty and there were revolts against US forces.
 Reforms were carried out despite this.

 Under the supervision of the United States Marines, the Haitian National Assembly elected Philippe Sudré Dartiguenave president.
-He signed a treaty that made Haiti a de jure US protectorate, with American officials assuming control over the Financial Advisory, Customs Receivership, the Constabulary, the Public Works Service, and the Public Health Service for a period of ten years.
+He signed the Haitian–American Convention, which gave the US the right to intervene in Haiti whenever it deemed necessary and allowed American officials to assume control over the Financial Advisory, Customs Receivership, the Constabulary, the Public Works Service, and the Public Health Service for a period of ten years.
 The principal instrument of American authority was the newly created Gendarmerie d'Haïti, commanded by American officers.
 In 1917, at the demand of US officials, the National Assembly was dissolved, and officials were designated to write a new constitution, which was largely dictated by officials in the US State Department and US Navy Department.
 Franklin D. Roosevelt, Under-Secretary for the Navy in the Wilson administration, claimed to have personally written the new constitution.
 This document abolished the prohibition on foreign ownership of land – the most essential component of Haitian law.
 When the newly elected National Assembly refused to pass this document and drafted one of its own preserving this prohibition, it was forcibly dissolved by Gendarmerie commandant Smedley Butler.
 This constitution was approved by a plebiscite in 1919, in which less than 5% of the population voted.
 The US State Department authorized this plebiscite presuming that "the people casting ballots would be 97% illiterate, ignorant in most cases of what they were voting for."